aboldguess/Dash/README.md

   `frontend/js/app.js` accordingly.

 ### Raspberry Pi quick start
 The `dash-start-rpi.sh` script sets up and runs the backend on Raspberry Pi or other Linux systems.
 It installs Node.js 18 if required, installs project dependencies, initialises the database, builds the code and launches the server.
+If a local MongoDB instance is not detected the script will attempt to start one using Docker for convenience.

 ```bash
 chmod +x ./dash-start-rpi.sh